-- (c) EFRAG suggests that the IASB reconsiders paragraph 101 of the ED so that the information provided on the note on unusual incomes and expenses adheres to the materiality principle, such as significant unusual items. - (d) EFRAG suggests that the IASB considers linking its proposals with IFRS 8.
-More specifically, entities with multiple business activities should be allowed or even required to analyse and identify unusual income and expenses on a segment level - (e) the practice to adjust subtotals of profit or loss to eliminate non-recurring items is widespread.
+More specifically, entities with multiple business activities should be allowed or even required to analyse and identify unusual income and expenses on a segment level. - (f) The practice to adjust subtotals of profit or loss to eliminate non-recurring items is widespread.
 When such MPM is used, the new disclosure of unusual income and expenses may result in offering two different presentation approaches to the same topic.
-EFRAG suggests the IASB to better articulate how the disclosure on unusual items would interact with MPMs that are adjusted subtotals of profit or loss. - 107 To provide more discipline into the implementation of this requirement, EFRAG suggests the IASB to consider requiring disclosures of an entity's accounting policy choice, illustrating how the definition of unusual items has been implemented by the management. - 60108 EFRAG also highlights that the classification of unusual income and expenses, based on future expectations rather than on past occurrences, may create implementation issues.
+EFRAG suggests the IASB to better articulate how the disclosure on unusual items would interact with MPMs that are adjusted subtotals of profit or loss. - 113 To provide more discipline into the implementation of this requirement, EFRAG suggests that the IASB considers requiring disclosures, illustrating how the definition of unusual items has been implemented by the management. - expenses, based on future expectations rather than on past occurrences, may create implementation issues.
 For example, a discontinued item of income or expenses (as defined in IFRS 5 Non-current Assets Held for Sale and Discontinued Operations), with a historical pattern, may likely fall into the definition of unusual income and expenses.
-In other words, the criteria of unusual income and expenses are likely to capture discontinued operations, operations of a disposed subsidiary, disposed joint operations, or other items of income and expenses related to a ceased or disposed operations. - 64109 EFRAG notes that the translation of term 'unusual' may raise issues in some jurisdictions as it carries more meanings than intended by the IASB, including activities potentially not allowed by the by-laws. - 62110 Finally, to complement the IASB's proposal on unusual expenses and income, EFRAG would suggest that entities are required to provide disclosures on the items identified in paragraph B15 of the new Standard, as these are the most common adjustments to performance measures, often commonly understood as unusual. - 63111 We acknowledge that in the IASB's Snapshot, the IASB explains that applying its proposals, unusual items would not be presented in a separate category in the statement of profit or loss.
-Instead, unusual items would be presented together with 'usual' income and expenses in their respective categories in the statement(s) of financial performance, according to their nature, function, or other characteristics.
+In other words, the criteria of unusual income and expenses are likely to capture discontinued operations, operations of a disposed subsidiary, disposed joint operations, or other items of income and expenses related to a ceased or disposed operations. - 64115 EFRAG notes that the translation of term 'unusual' may raise issues in some jurisdictions as it carries more meanings than intended by the IASB, including activities potentially not allowed by the by-laws. - Finally, to complement the IASB's proposal on unusual expenses and income, EFRAG would suggest that entities are required to provide disclosures on the items identified in paragraph B15 of the new-StandardED, as these are the most common adjustments to performance measures, often commonly understood as unusual. - We acknowledge that in the IASB's Snapshot, the IASB explains that applying its proposals, unusual items would not be presented in a separate category in the statement of profit or loss.
+Instead, unusual items would be presented together with

+'usual' income and expenses in their respective categories in the statement(s) of financial performance, according to their nature, function, or other characteristics.

-64112 However, EFRAG considers that it would be useful to clarify whether entities can present unusual items on the face of the financial statements by specifically referring to 'unusual line items' (e.g. unusual litigation) and 'unusual subtotals' (e.g. operating profit before unusual items) within the categories defined by the IASB or with the use of columns (as in paragraph 110 of the ED for MPMs).
+64118 However, EFRAG considers that it would be useful to clarify whether entities can present unusual items on the face of the financial statements by specifically referring to 'unusual line items' (e.g. unusual litigation) and 'unusual subtotals' (e.g. operating profit before unusual items) within the categories defined by the IASB or with the use of columns (as in paragraph 110 of the ED for MPMs).